jdoleary/Spellmasons/docs/TasksCurrent.md

+## Critical tasks
+- Optimize run predictions which is slowing the game to a crawl on level 10
+- Better map generation
 ## High level tasks

 - Upgradable spells like hurt2
-- Better map generation
 - Spells that move units around
 - Fix infinite loop when all players die
 ---
+- Use middle mouse button drag to move camera
+- Lots of infinite loop errors when generating maps from processPolygon
 - Make damage that they WILL take different from damage that they HAVE taken.
 It's confusing
 - Lochlan feedback
     - Have to communicate cards getting more expensive better